 Atlanta Child custody is divided into two forms: legal and physical.
 Where the child lives or visits, and for how long, is what physical custody determines.
 Who makes the determinations regarding the child’s education, health, and various other needs is determined by legal custody.
 The court is going to implement the best interest of the child policy, in a child custody proceeding, to decide the custody arrangement.
 This means that the court, in making their decision, will examine the well-being and health of the child with each of the parents, along with the living environment of each of the parents.

 All divorced parents are required by Georgia courts to submit a parenting plan that will account for each day of the year including significant days such as birthdays and holidays, and also including transportation information.
 This plan has to also state specifically which of the parents has what authority-for example, to make decisions on health care, and also whether or not there are any limitations to that authority, and what they might be.
-Should there be an agreement by the parents to share joint decision making authority evenly, there also has to be a provision contained in the plan as to which parent will have final say if there is a disagreement.
+Should there be an agreement by the parents to share joint decision making authority evenly, there also has to be a provision contained in the plan as to which parent will have the final say if there is a disagreement.

-This is usually left to the parents to work out, and might include something such as a neutral third party who will resolve the disagreement, or the setting from the very beginning of rules for specific situations.
+This is usually left to the parents to work out, and might include something such as a neutral third party who will resolve the disagreement or the setting from the very beginning of rules for specific situations.
 If the parents cannot agree on any particular part of the parenting plan, they may submit to the court for the judge to decide their own proposed parenting plan.

-Children over the age of 14 in the state of Georgia are permitted to make their own decision which parent they would choose to live with, so long as the court sees it to be in the child’s best interest.
+Children over the age of 14 in the state of Georgia are permitted to make their own decision which parent they would choose to live with, so long as the court sees it is in the child’s best interest.
 Should they disagree, they have the right to override the preference.

 If one of the parents decides they want to move away and take the child with them, the court has to decide the child’s best interest and make their decision, and not base that decision totally on the original order of custody.
 Family law in the state of Georgia is concerned with the child’s welfare and security.
-If you have a good Atlanta divorce attorney, they will direct you in the proper manner.
+If you have a good divorce attorney, they will direct you in the proper manner.